404FoundingFather/jobapp/memory-bank/07-developmentPlan.md

 - **Cost Efficiency:** Infrastructure cost per user, OpenAI API cost optimization

 ---
 *Development plan is reviewed and updated bi-weekly during sprint planning to ensure alignment with product goals and technical realities.*

+## Phase 1: User Management Service

+### Status Update (2025-07-04)
+- User registration and login are now fully functional and tested end-to-end.
+- All major integration bugs (CORS, 422, 500, async/ORM serialization) resolved.
+- Backend and frontend now use JSON for login, with async SQLAlchemy and UUID serialization issues fixed.
+- JWT authentication and user info returned on login; frontend and backend are fully in sync for auth.

+### Next Steps
+- Implement protected routes and user profile features
+- Add logout and token refresh logic
+- Build out job, application, and automation features